Chocolate Bacon Roses

 2. Bottom end first, dip the roses into the melted milk chocolate.
 This creates an air bubble so the chocolate doesn’t fill in the cavity.
 You can sub the milk chocolate for dark chocolate or white chocolate.
 Let the milk chocolate set, then dip just the top of the rose in the melted red chocolate and sprinkle with red nonpareils sprinkles.
 Allow to set.

 3. Using a toothpick, break the thin layer of chocolate covering the cavity and stick the roses on the stems.
-Place the stems in a vase and deliver to your delighted Valentine.
-Cross your fingers and hope they will share.
+Place the stems in a vase and deliver to your delighted mom.
+Cross your fingers and hope that she will share.